-Unfortunately, the customer satisfaction often gets neglected in the sea of data surrounding modern business owners.
+Unfortunately, customer satisfaction often gets neglected in the sea of data surrounding modern business owners.
 Customer feedback is the easiest way to know what you’re doing right with your e-commerce store and what areas need improvement.

 Social Media Feedback

 Not all of your target audience will be on social media, but huge portions will.
 Platforms such as Facebook, Instagram, and Twitter boast billions of users who would love to follow your brand if they are not following you already.
 Which is why the social media channel is a great way to collect customer feedback.

-You can go the old school way and simply follow, comments and replies to posts in order to get a feel for what your followers are thinking – effective but not easy to measure.
+You can go with the old school way and simply follow, comments and replies to posts in order to get a feel for what your followers are thinking – effective but not easy to measure.